WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-10-Build-the-tester-mindset-by-asking-is-this-a-bug.markdown

 This case is further supported by some of the claims on the DoesQA website:

-> Code has bugs.
-Don't add more!
+> _Code has bugs.
+Don't add more!_
 >
-> Rapidly expand test coverage with reliable codeless test automation.
+> _Rapidly expand test coverage with reliable codeless test automation._

 and...

->Create complex tests in minutes - not days - and run them in seconds with 100% reliability!
+>_Create complex tests in minutes - not days - and run them in seconds with 100% reliability!_

 It seems rational to consider false negatives, passing results when the tool did not actually do what is was asked to do and the application is not in the expected state, less than "100% reliability" and it certain feels as if with a false negative bug in the test we did just "add more" bugs.

+> Consider the claims about the product behavior in both direct and
+> subtle ways.
+This is challenging because being overly legalistic on
+> the wording of a claim can be just as misleading as being too broad
+> on its reading.
+We can fool ourselves into being too generous or
+> conservative when deciding whether something is a bug.

 The case for it not being a bug
 ------------------------------------------------------
-DoesQA is competes against lower level coding languages and libaries for creating automated tests.
+DoesQA competes against lower level coding languages and libaries for creating automated tests.
 It is very likely that somebody writing the automation using the same steps I used would hit a similar problem.
 The script, as I wrote it, does not allow for checking if the `schemalist` element has updated